Can Car Accidents Cause Facet Syndrome?

 Could Your Facet Syndrome Be Related to Your Car Accident?

-In an auto accident, though, the impact causes the spine to extended suddenly and does not always prevent the joints from becoming jammed.
+In an auto accident, the impact can cause the spine to extend suddenly and does not always prevent the joints from becoming jammed.

 Is Facet Syndrome the Same as a Herniated Disc?

-Symptoms of facet syndrome differ at least slightly from herniated disc symptoms in that facet syndrome pain, while often felt in the shoulders, does not typically move into the arm or hand.
+No, symptoms of facet syndrome differ at least slightly from herniated disc symptoms.
+Pain from facet syndrome is often felt in the shoulders and does not typically move into the arm or hand.

 Pain from an inflamed facet joint can radiate down into the buttocks and down the back of the upper leg but rarely appears in the front of the leg or below the knee (as in the case of a herniated disc).
 Sufferers of facet syndrome also complain of pain that feels like a dull ache and is worse in the morning, during times of inactivity, during stormy weather, and upon compressing the affected area (for example, bending one’s head to his or her right if the painful joint is in the right side of the neck).